Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/A-PROJECT_SUMMARY.md

 ## A. DEFINING THE PROJECT
 ###  Project Summary
-In Aeon Mall, conventional parking fees charging system require car driver to obtain their car ticket upon entering the mall at the barrier gate.
-Driver need to pay for the ticket before leaving the mall at the packing machine.

-In our car plate recognition system, a camera will be positioned at the barrier gate.
-The camera will automatically recognize driver's car plate number and deduct parking fees from user.
-In this project, our **main focus will be on the car plate detection and recognition module**.
-This is the very first step in developing the automatic parking system in Aeon.
+The term "handwriting recognition" (HWR) refers to a computer's or device's capacity to accept handwriting as input from sources such printed physical documents, photographs, and other devices, or to directly enter handwriting onto a touchscreen and translate it into text.
+Typically, the input takes the form of an image.
+Consider real-time recognition utilising a camera for optical scanning, or a photograph of handwritten text that is given to pattern-recognition software.
+The capacity of a computer or mobile device to recognise handwriting as actual text is known as handwriting recognition.

+This project aims to develop software which will be helpful in recognizing characters of English language.
+The project is restricted to English characters only and it can be further developed to recognize the characters of different languages in future.

-###  Customer: Aeon CO.
-(M) BHD
+###  Customer: Samsung Electronics Co., Ltd

-### Project Name: CAR PLATE RECOGNITION SYSTEM
+### Project Name: Handwritten Recognition System

 ### Team Members:
-+ QUEK YAO JING B031810136
-+ TAN WEN XIANG B031810179
-+ TANG LI HO B031810122
-+ MERVYN LIM ZHE XI B031810201
++ Lai Kah Heng B032020004
++ Ethan Lew B032110072
++ Thiveya A/P Mahendran B032010296

 ### Objectives:
-+ To develop an artificial intelligence system that are able to detect Malaysia car number plate
++ To develop an artificial intelligence system that are able to recognize the human handwriting
-+ To develop a system that are able to recognize the character of the car number plate
++ To
 + To develop an application programming interface (API) for the future ease of use as the integration module

 <br><br><br>